India out of women's Asian Cup; match against Chinese Taipei called off after 12 players test COVID positive | Sports-Games

 Apart from the COVID cases, two players were also laid low by injuries which made it impossible for India to field a team given that two of their footballers were already out of contention after being infected by the virus a few days ago.

 The Asian Football Confederation (AFC) said given the situation, Article 4.1 of the tournament rules comes into effect, which makes it clear that if a team fails to assemble for a match, it would be ''considered to have withdrawn from the relevant Competition.''
+The RT-PCR tests on the squad were conducted on January 21 and the results came this morning.
 The All India Football Federation (AIFF) President Praful Patel also issued a statement expressing sadness at the turn of events but surprisingly did not clarify the team's tournament status.

 ''We are as disappointed as probably the entire nation would be right now with this unwarranted situation,'' he said.